-- Reception notifications via a phone call, text, email or instant message - or several of those - is sent to the host, who comes and meets the guest.
+- Reception notifications via a phone call, text, email, or instant message using Slack, Microsoft Teams, or Google Hangouts Chat.
+Or multiple of those.
+They are sent to the host, who comes and meets the guest.

 - The visitor is escorted by another person to their host.

 Who Makes the Call and Why It’s Important

 While the mechanics are simple, there are multiple consequences that could interfere with how work gets done and the impression guests get from your organization.
 The pros and cons hinge on whose responsibility it is to contact the host: